superfaceai/parser/src/interpreter/README.md

 ## **Description**

 Profile Map Validator validates maps against certain profile.
-It consists of the `ProfileValidator` which takes a profile AST as an input and generates its structure as an output.
-It also consists of the `MapValidator` that takes profile structure from the `ProfileValidator` and map AST as an input and validates the usecase main components (`input`, `result` and `error`) against a map.
+It consists of the `Profile IO Analyzer` which takes a profile AST as an input and generates its structure as an output.
+It also consists of the `MapValidator` that takes profile structure from the `Profile IO Analyzer` and map AST as an input and validates the usecase main components (`input`, `result` and `error`) against a map.

+### **What jessie can it validate?**

+- primitive literals, such as numbers, strings and booleans
+- null - `map result null`
+- binary expressions - `map result a + b`
+- identifiers - `map result a`
+- property access expressions - `map result a.b`
+- element access expressions - `map result a['b']`
+- object expressions - `map result { a: 1, b: 2 }`
+- array expressions - `map result [a, b, 3]`

 ## **Usage**